Research Methods in Management and Marketing

 On successful completion of the module, students will be able to:

-3. Explain and evaluate the main social scientific research methodologies and methods.
+3. Explain and evaluate the main social scientific research strategies and methods.

 Skills for Your Professional Life (Transferable Skills)